22.214.171.124 FTB portability

-Note: CCB eligibility is linked with FTB eligibility and therefore the same temporary absence from Australia provisions apply.
-Entitlement to CCB may continue for any temporary absence, for up to 6 weeks, however, the child care must be provided in Australia.
+Note: CCS eligibility is linked with FTB eligibility and therefore the same temporary absence from Australia provisions apply.
+Entitlement to CCS may continue for any temporary absence, for up to 6 weeks, however, the child care must be provided in Australia.

-In certain circumstances the FTB 6 week portability period can be extended for up to 3 years for a temporary absence from Australia.
-Extensions in certain circumstances also apply to CCB.
+In certain circumstances, the FTB 6 week portability period can be extended for up to 3 years for a temporary absence from Australia.
+Extensions in certain circumstances also apply to CCS.
 If the individual was receiving RA this may also be paid under this extension.

 ES Part A and Part B can only be paid overseas for up to 6 weeks.